Phong-Kaster/Realtime-Messenger-Application/README.md

 ### [**2.3.Contact Management**](#23contact-management)

 A full-scaled menu was designed to help user see every single contact easily.
-User could see their friend, see all user that they sent friend request & how many friend request they received.Consider accept or deny friend request that user received 😛
+User could see their friend, see all user that they sent friend request & how many friend request they received.
+Consider accept or deny friend request that user received 😛

 ### [**2.4.Notification & notifications Management**](#24notification--notifications-management)

-User could access all content of notification with icon or get a full-scaled tab.All notifications user received is here.
+User could access all content of notification with icon or get a full-scaled tab.
+All notifications user received is here.

 ### [**2.5.Unfriend**](#25unfriend)

 Nothing lasts forever !
-If you don't want to be friend with some one.Just unfriend them ! 🙋‍♂️🙋‍♀️ Say google and go separate ways 👻👻.
+If you don't want to be friend with some one.
+Just unfriend them ! 🙋‍♂️🙋‍♀️ Say google and go separate ways 👻👻.
 Whom you unfriend does not know anything about it.Every thing is secret
 Every message is the past & the past must be remove.
 Good-bye

 ##  [**3.User-to-user chat Function**](#3user-to-user-chat-function)